mdelapenya/genai-test-go/README.md

 This proposal involves defining detailed validation criteria and using an LLM as an **Evaluator** to determine if the responses meet the specified requirements.
 This approach can be applied to validate answers to specific questions, drawing on both general knowledge and specialized information.

 By incorporating detailed instructions and examples, the Evaluator can provide accurate and justified evaluations, offering clarity on why a response is considered correct or incorrect.

-An example of using an LLM model as an Evaluator is shown in the following [test file](./internal/server/routes_local_dev_test.go).
+For this reason, the evaluator model should be the most accurate and reliable model available.
+In this project, we are using `OpenAI's GPT-4` as the evaluator model.

+Please check the bootstrap of the [local development mode file](./internal/server/local_development.go) to understand how the evaluator model is loaded and used.
+We will start and a `pgVector` instance for RAG, pre-loaded with information about the recently created Grafana module for Testcontainers for Go.

 ## Local Development